wkwiatek/blog/_posts/2016-06-27-how-to-convince-your-boss-to-use-auth0.markdown

 ### 7 - Technical Support

 **Auth0** provides [libraries](https://github.com/auth0/) and [docs](https://auth0.com/docs) that enables developers to set up Authentication and Authorization in their apps within minutes.
-We support client-platforms: Vanilla JS, React, EmberJS and AngularJS, server-platforms: PHP, Nodejs, Ruby, Golang, Java, Python, .NET, Laravel, Wordpress, Joomla and Sharepoint.
+We support client-platforms: Vanilla JS, React, EmberJS and AngularJS, server-platforms: PHP, Nodejs, Ruby, Golang, Java, Python, .NET, Laravel, Wordpress, Joomla, Sharepoint and mobile-platforms: Android, iOs-objc.

 **Auth0** is equipped with a great technical support team that's available to answer your questions and concerns about using any of the tools we provide.

 ## What people are saying about Auth0

+"Auth0 was the only SaaS platform we looked at because it was clear that it was outstanding.
+Honestly" - David Bernick, Harvard Medical School

 "We took a strategic bet on Auth0 by using their sophisticated identity infrastructure, rather than building it ourselves." - James Gardner, SVP of Product at Mindjet